 - Proposify: Do you want new clients?
 Reach out to prospects and submit excellent proposals with Proposify.

-- FreshBooks: Manage your dollars and cents, create professional invoices and accept credit card payments.
+- FreshBooks: Manage your dollars and cents, create professional invoices, and accept credit card payments.

-10. Prepare to scale
+Step 10: Prepare to scale

-Do you want to grow your freelance business only at a certain level?
-Hey, as the kids say, you do you.
+Do you want to grow your freelance business only to a certain level?
+Hey, as the kids say: you do you.
 You should not be pressured into thinking that you need to clock in 72 hours a week to sustain your current Rolodex of clients and meet all your deadlines.
 Whether you want to work 25 hours a week or around the clock, preparing to scale is of the utmost importance.

 Here are some tips: